paulveillard/cybersecurity-gcp/gcp-network-design.md

 #### 7.2.1 Adding firewall rules

+###### Firewall Rules and IAM
+> The privilege of creating, modifying, and deleting firewall rules has been reserved for the compute.securityAdmin role by IAM.
+Users assigned to the compute.networkAdmin roles are able to safely view and list firewall rules that might apply to their projects.

+###### Allow/Ingress Rules
+> Allow and ingress are values which we can set for the flags —action and –direction while creating the firewall rules. –action can have 2 values.
+ALLOW and DENY.
+ALLOW was the only action supported previously.
+DENY rules are generally simpler to understand and apply.

+–direction can have 2 values.
+INGRESS and EGRESS.
+INGRESS refers to inbound and EGRESS refers to outbound connections.

+With INGRESS, EGRESS, ALLOW, DENY, and PRIORITY we have maximum control and flexibility for determining connections in and out of our networks.

+###### Network route
+> All networks have routes created automatically to the Internet (default route) and to the IP ranges in the network.
+The route names are automatically generated and will look different for each project.

+We can review the default routes using the console through this path: Navigation menu > VPC network > Routes.

 ### `7.3 Firewall Rule Elements (Components)`
 Each firewall rule you create in Google Cloud consists of the following main configuration elements (called components in the Google Cloud documentation):